Investors Take Note As Corbus Pharma Releases Data For ADC Tumor Candidate

-NEW YORK, NY, USA, January 29, 2024 /EINPresswire / -- Corbus Pharmaceuticals (NASDAQ:CRBP ) jumped on Friday after announcing positive data from a small group of cancer patients who received its antibody-drug conjugate (ADC) CRB-701 in a Phase 1 trial.
+New York - Jan 29, 2024 - Corbus Pharmaceuticals (NASDAQ:CRBP) jumped on Friday after announcing positive data from a small group of cancer patients who received its antibody-drug conjugate (ADC) CRB-701 in a Phase 1 trial.
 Citing a December data cut in patients with cancers expressing a tumor-associated antigen called nectin-4, Corbus (CRBP) said that CRB-701 led to an objective response rate (ORR) of 43%, including three partial responses.

 The data from the first eighteen participants who received the first six dose levels represented the readout, which was part of its Phase 1 dose escalation study for CRB-701 conducted by Corbus' (CRBP) partner CSPC Pharmaceutical Group (OTCPK:CSPCY) in China.